osamaaurangzeb/django-jwt-rbac-api/Readme.md

 ---

-## 🚧 Project Status: In Progress
+## ✅ Project Status: Completed

-This project is a work-in-progress.
-The following features are under active development:
+This project has been fully developed and tested.
+All major features have been implemented successfully:

 - ✅ **Custom login system** using email & password (via JWT)
 - ✅  **Editor post creation** + **admin approval workflow**